chocolatey/choco/docs/generated/CommandsFeature.md

        0.8+.

  -n, --name=VALUE
      Name - the name of the source.
-Required with some actions.
+Required with actions other than list.
        Defaults to empty.

 ~~~